e4drcf/ewizardjs-docs/docs/documentation/component.md

 ```
 </div>

-`ewizard.config.js` file should be included to the component instance
+`ewizard.config.js` file should be included in the component instance
 ```js

 import ewizardConfig from  './ewizard.config';